linien-org/linien/README.md

 ### Building the FPGA image

 For building the FPGA image, you need to install Xilinx Vivado first.
 Then, call `scripts/build\_gateware.sh`.
-In the end, the bitstream should be located under `linien/server/linien.bin`.
+In the end, the bitstream should be located under `linien/server/linien.bin`. **Note**: So far, this was tested only with Linux.
+It should work on Windows 10, though, when calling the script inside Windows Powershell.
-# FIXME: Windows?

 ### Releasing a new version

-# FIXME: windows?
 First, update the version number in the `checked_out_repo/linien/VERSION` file.
-Then you can build and upload the package to pypi using scripts/upload\_pypi.sh.
-Finally, build the standalone client using build\_standalone\_client.sh (you have to do this on the platform you want to build the standalone client for).
+Then you can build and upload the package to pypi using `scripts/upload\_pypi.sh`.
+Finally, build the standalone client using `build\_standalone\_client.sh` (you have to do this on the platform you want to build the standalone client for).
+When on Windows 10, both scripts have to be started in Windows Powershell.
-The standalone client should be uploaded to a github release.
+In the end, the standalone client should be uploaded to a github release.

 Troubleshooting
 ---------------